memflow/memflow-registry/README.md

 ```

 Since a plugin binary can contain multiple plugins this call ensures all plugin variants are removed from the database.

+## Roadmap

+- Add pull-through capabilities to registry so end-users can setup their own registries more easily
+- Add support for multiple signing keys

 ## Contributing